Clinic Directors

 Favorite Part of JayDoc: I enjoy working with future medical providers and licensed health professionals to help deliver quality care to underserved communities.
 JayDoc provides a safe environment for students to learn and gain clinical experience by applying knowledge and skills learned in the classroom to real-life patient care, and helps increase students' awareness to different health care barriers in the communities.
 It's also a great opportunity to give back to the communities and build connections while also getting a break from the craziness of studying.

-Hannah Le, Diabetes Class Director
+Hannah Le, P4 Director of Diabetes Class

 Undergraduate Education: Pre-Pharmacy and Associate of Science at Butler Community College